Motorradreise Packliste: Was du wirklich brauchst

 • Smartphone with motorcycle mount

-• Power bank (preferably shock and water resistant)
+• Power bank (preferably shock- and waterproof)

 • USB charger or 12V adapter